michelin/TorchSOM/README.md

 ## Citation

-If you use `TorchSOM` in your research or work, please consider citing it using the following entries:
+If you use `TorchSOM` in your research or work, please cite both the article and the software itself using the following entries:

 1. **Paper**
     ```bibtex
     @inproceedings{Berthier2025TorchSOM_paper,
-        title        = {{TorchSOM: A Scalable PyTorch-Compatible Library for Self-Organizing Maps}},
+        title        = {TorchSOM: A Scalable PyTorch-Compatible Library for Self-Organizing Maps},
         author       = {Berthier, Louis},
         year         = {2025},
     }